Using the Mako Server

 Security Module

 When using the automatic dns-01 challenge option, servername, key, and secret can be provided in cleartext.
 You may use the cleartext option for testing purposes, but these parameters should be protected in a production environment.
-An installed SharkTrustX server can automatically create a security module (C code) that may be compiled into the firmware or be dynamically loaded as a DLL/shared-library.
+An installed SharkTrustX server can automatically create a security module (C code) that may be compiled into the firmware or dynamically loaded as a DLL/shared library.

 A security module is associated with a zone registered with the online SharkTrustX server.
 The online server generates the C code automatically when you navigate to https://registered-zone-name/cgen.
 You must first login as an administrator and then navigate to this URL.

-The pre-compiled Mako Server delivered by Real Time Logic includes an embedded security module for the zone (domain name) https://local.makoserver.net/.
+The precompiled Mako Server delivered by Real Time Logic includes an embedded security module for the zone (domain name) https://local.makoserver.net/.
 This zone is registered with Real Time Logic's DNS testing service.
-The fully qualified domain name will be subdomain.local.makoserver.net, in which subdomain is the name set when calling acmedns.auto() or set via the configuration options.
-The integrated security module is used if you enable the automatic dns-01 challenge option without providing your own settings via the configuration file or by calling acmebot.configure().
+The fully qualified domain name will be subdomain.local.makoserver.net, where subdomain is the name set when calling acmedns.auto() or set through the configuration options.
+The integrated security module is used if you enable the automatic dns-01 challenge option without providing your own settings through the configuration file or by calling acmebot.configure().

 loadconf.lua